Mastering LLM Integration in the Enterprise: A Comprehensive Guide

 Balancing Model Trade-offs in LLM Integration for Enterprises

 In enterprise AI integration, the process is rarely straightforward, particularly when incorporating large language models (LLMs).
 It is crucial to carefully consider the inherent trade-offs associated with different language models.
-These trade-offs typically center around capacity, speed, and complexity1.
+These trade-offs typically center around capacity, speed, and complexity.

 Capacity, Speed, and Complexity